jhoerr/cloudmesh-manual/docs/_sources/accounts/azure.md.txt

 $ sudo apt-get install curl
 ```

-The instalation is conducted with the following command that you will
+The installation is conducted with the following command that you will
 have to run as superuser:

 ```bash